protocol/research-website/content/posts/202102-globecom2020/index.md

 You can find more information on the content and the structure of the tutorial in our [flyer](IPFS-libp2p-filecoin_flyer_GLOBECOM2020.pdf).

 We also participated in the  [Industry Presentations programme](https://globecom2020.ieee-globecom.org/program/industry-presentations#ip-03), a presentation session organised to give emphasis on technical topics in communications and networking from a business point of view.
-There were multiple interesting talks and we highly recommend watching the recordings.
+There were multiple very interesting talks on exciting new and emerging fields of research!

 Throughout our contributions we received a series of pertinent questions, and -- as we love to do every time we attend a conference -- we present here the questions and answers as a resource for the future reader.